 Simply put, certified welders can provide credentials while a coded welder will have passed practical tests to show their skill.

-It is important to distinguish between a weld and the joint.
+It is important to distinguish between a weld and a joint.

 There is a wide variety of welds with the most popular (typically) being the fillet weld.
 Other types include groove welds, spot welds, seam welds and edge welds.
 We provide the symbols for these and others in our post Weld Symbols UK.